dsa0x/sicher/Readme.md

 - Add a `-force` flag to `sicher init` to overwrite the encrypted file if it already exists
 - Enable support for nested yaml env files
 - Add support for other types of encryption
-- Dont replace the file if the content is the same
-- test for Edit

 ### License